 - Branch angles

 If the branches or trunk are already leaning to one side, cutting so that the tree falls to that side is easier since you are working with gravity, not against it.
 Rocks or logs where your tree can come to rest are also helpful.

 Finally, don’t forget to plan for escape routes.
-You need to get away from the tree as soon as you cut into it.
-If you plan the felling direction over the only paths you can take to get out of the area, you’re going to be in trouble.
+You must escape the tree as soon as you cut into it.
+If you plan the felling direction over the only paths you can take to get out of the area, you will be in trouble.

 The notch acts like a wedge.
 When the tree falls, the upper part of the notch rushes to meet the bottom, ensuring that the tree topples in the direction of the notch.

 When making your notch cut, cut it in the direction you want the tree to fall in.
 Cut the notch wide enough to make a dent.
 Make sure you leave a strip in the back that still holds the trunk together.